 - Sri Lanka (gillnet/longline): In recent years, Sri Lanka has been estimated to catch over 15% of catches of marlins in the Indian Ocean.
-Although catches of marlins by species have been reported for its gillnet/longline fishery, the catch ratio of blue marlin to black marlin has changed dramatically in recent years.
+Although catches of marlins by species have been reported for it's gillnet/longline fishery, the catch ratio of blue marlin to black marlin has changed dramatically in recent years.
 This is thought to be a sign of frequent mis-identification rather than the effect of changes in catch rates or species composition for this fishery.
 Although the IOTC Secretariat has adjusted the catches of marlins using proportions derived from years known to have reliable, the estimated catches remain uncertain. - Indonesia (coastal fisheries): Catches of billfish reported by Indonesia for its artisanal fisheries in recent years are considerably higher than those reported in the past, at around 5% of the total catches of billfish in the Indian Ocean.
 In 2011 the Secretariat revised the nominal catch dataset for Indonesia, using information from various sources, including official reports.
-However the data quality of catches for artisanal fisheries of Indonesia is thought to be poor, with a likely underestimation of catches of billfish in recent years. - Sport fisheries of Australia, France(La Réunion), India, Indonesia, Madagascar, Mauritius, Oman, Seychelles, Sri Lanka, Tanzania, Thailand and United Arab Emirates: Data has either never been submitted, or is available for only a limited number of years for sports fisheries in each of the referred CPCs.
+While Indonesia is implementing a number of improvements to the collection and validation of data for artisanal fisheries including electronic logbooks and complete enumeration of catches at key landing sites catches are considered to be uncertain for the small-scale fisheries. - Sport fisheries of Australia, France(La Réunion), India, Indonesia, Madagascar, Mauritius, Oman, Seychelles, Sri Lanka, Tanzania, Thailand and United Arab Emirates: Data has either never been submitted, or is available for only a limited number of years for sports fisheries in each of the referred CPCs.
 Sport fisheries are known to catch billfish species, and are particularly important for catches of blue marlin, black marlin and Indo-Pacific sailfish.
 Although some data are available from sport fisheries in the region (e.g., Kenya, Mauritius, Mozambique, South Africa), the information cannot be used to estimate levels of catch for other fisheries.

-To improve the quality and availability of data for sports fisheries, in 2017 the IOTC Secretariat commissioned a pilot project to develop tools and training materials to improve the collection of catch-and-effort and size frequency from sports fisheries in the Western Indian Ocean focused on a small number of CPCs, including La Réunion, Kenya, Mauritius and Seychelles.
+In 2017 the IOTC Secretariat commissioned a pilot project to develop tools and training materials for CPCs to improve the collection and reporting of catch-and-effort and size frequency from sports fisheries in the Western Indian Ocean.
+The Project focused trialling the data collection tools on a small number of CPCs, including La Réunion, Kenya, Mauritius and Seychelles - however data reporting continues to be an on-going issue for sports and recreational fisheries.